 - Preheat oven to 400°F. Lightly spray an 8×8-inch casserole dish with nonstick cooking spray.

 - Arrange the potatoes and onions in the prepared baking dish, staggering potato and then onion.

-- For a crisp topping, change the oven setting to broil for 5 minutes before removing the dish.
+- For a crisp topping, change the oven setting to broil after the potatoes are baked.
+Broil until golden brown.

 - Season with salt and pepper to taste and serve.

 Did you make this recipe?

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.